 (2) "Group-directed attendant care" means attendant care services provided by one or more attendants to a group of unrelated individuals who reside in the same residence.

-(3) "Personal services" means attendant care services provided to an elderly or disabled Medicaid eligible individual in his or her home, which are necessary to avoid institutionalization.
+(3) "Personal services" means attendant care services provided to a Medicaid eligible individual who is an elder or has a disability in his or her home, which are necessary to avoid institutionalization.

-(4) "Participant-directed attendant care" means attendant care services for a permanently, severely disabled individual who requires service in at least two activities of daily living in order to live independently.
+(4) "Participant-directed attendant care" means attendant care services for an individual who has a permanent and severe disability who requires service in at least two activities of daily living in order to live independently.

-(b) The department shall establish an attendant care services program to assist eligible individuals gain or retain their independence.
-The attendant care services program shall include a participant-directed attendant care program, a group-directed attendant care program, and a personal services program.
+(b) The Department shall establish an Attendant Care Services Program to assist eligible individuals to gain or retain their independence.
+The Attendant Care Services Program shall include a Participant-Directed Attendant Care Program, a Group-Directed Attendant Care Program, and a personal services program.

-(d) The commissioner shall adopt rules to implement the provisions of this section including eligibility criteria for the programs, criteria for determining service needs, rules relating to control and oversight of services by beneficiaries of a program, and procedures for handling and maintaining confidential information.
-Prior to filing a proposed rule, the commissioner shall seek input from individuals with disabilities, the elderly, and organizations which represent such individuals.
+(d) The Commissioner shall adopt rules to implement the provisions of this section, including eligibility criteria for the programs, criteria for determining service needs, rules relating to control and oversight of services by beneficiaries of a program, and procedures for handling and maintaining confidential information.
+Prior to filing a proposed rule, the Commissioner shall seek input from individuals with disabilities, elders, and organizations which represent such individuals.

 (e) Grievances brought under this section shall be heard by the Human Services Board.